MATF-RG18/RG7-towers-of-hanoi/README.md

 * Run make from the project directory.
 * run ./towers_of_hanoi
-* _if you want to play with custom number of disks run ./towers_of_hanoi n (where n is the number of disks that you want)_
+* _if you want to play with custom number of disks, run ./towers_of_hanoi n (where n is the number of disks that you want)_

 # Instructions: